nimious/isense/README.md

 ## Supported Platforms

-io-isense was last built and tested with **InterSense SDK 4.2381**.
+This package was last built and tested with **InterSense SDK 4.2381**.
 The bindings support the following platforms:

 - Linux
 - Mac OSX